sureiii/computing-work/story.md

 "H-how did you know?"
 I was relieved that I did not have to explain myself to Jessica, but I was still clueless as to how she knew what I was about to say.
 Shaking off those thoughts, I decided to jump straight into what I came here for.
-"So, Jessica.
-By any chance, do you know who Renee likes?
-I mean, totally not because I'm interested or anything-" My face flushed red.
+"So, Jessica, by any chance, do you know who Renee likes?
+I mean, totally not because I'm interested or anything-" I paused mid-sentence.
+I could feel the heat rising to my cheeks.
 Was that too obvious?

 *Jessica POV*

 I let out a small chuckle.
 This guy, he really is serious about Renee.
 Well fortunately for them both, they will definitely have no problem in getting together.
+"Don't worry, that girl is crazy over you too," I said, looking directly at him in the eye with a smirk.

 *Renee POV*